AAV-VirginiaTech/AAV_GCS/README.md

 sudo python ./tools/interop_cli.py --url http://INTEROP_SERVER_IP --username USERNAME --password PASSWORD mission mavlink --device 127.0.0.1:14550 --mission_id MISSION_ID
 connect mission planner to 10.10.130.99:14551
 ```

+## Modifications to Base Client Script

+By running the modify.bat file - custom modifications are made to the latest AUVSI SUAS Interop and pushed to AAV's Docker Hub.
+This automated process should be run every time a the base AUVSI SUAS Interop has been updated by the competition.

+There are currently no modifications being made by AAV to the base AUVSI SUAS Interop.
+However, in the past AAV has been required to make slight changes.
+Thus, the process for implementing these changes still resides in this documentation.